Bob looked up from the report he was reading and saw the SMS was from Leslie, one of his Improvement Science Practitioners.

 The “trick” is to design a monitoring and feedback component into the system design.
 This is called the Sixth Flow – and it must be designed so that just the right amount of cash is pulled to the just the right places and at just the right time and for just as long as needed to maximise the revenue.
 The rest of the design – First Flow to Fifth Flow ensure the total amount of cash needed is a minimum.
 All Seven Flows are needed.

 So the essential ingredient for financial stability and survival is Sixth and Seventh Flow Design capability.
-That skill has another name – it is called Value Stream Accounting which is a component of Improvement Science.
+That skill has another name – it is called Value Stream Accounting which is a component of complex adaptive systems engineering (CASE).